Send email using Postfix (MTA) Mail Transfer Agent via Gmail Relayhost

 Emails sending with Postfix (MTA) Mail Transfer Agent via Gmail relay host.
 E-mails are delivered via Gmail account, the clients in the local network use Postfix as a local SMTP gateway.
 This tutorial shows how to do this.

-In situations like these, for example, multifunctional devices, or apps that do not support authentication via Mail Submission and STARTTLS (port 587), e-mails can send via local Postfix MTA without need to log on to a mail server.
+In situations using like multifunctional devices, or apps that do not support authentication via Mail Submission and STARTTLS (port 587), then e-mails can send via local Postfix MTA without need to authenticate to a mail server.

 If CentOS Linux is used, the required packages are installed as root.